• /

 Here’s what else can help you feel better and recover more quickly:

-🧊 Cold packs – Help reduce pain and inflammation.
-Always use a cloth between the ice and skin to avoid burns.
+🧊 Cold packs – These can help reduce pain and inflammation.
+Additionally, always use a cloth between the ice and skin to avoid burns.”

 💊 Paracetamol or ibuprofen – Safe to take as directed, even while breastfeeding.
 These help manage aches, fever, and pain.